skill-forger/git-training/2. Remote and Repository/README.md

-# Week 2: Remote and repository
+# Module 02: Remote and repository

 ## Table of Contents
 <ol>